When is Children in Need 2020 on TV?

 A variety of celebs are expected to make an appearance during the 2020 Appeal Show, including presenter Matt Baker, who is returning to celebrate the 10th anniversary of his Children in Need Rickshaw Challenge.

-There’ll also be exclusive clips from shows such as EastEnders, Strictly Come Dancing and Doctor Who, while The Repair Shop team led by Jay Blade will be taking part in special segment.
+There’ll also be exclusive clips from shows such as EastEnders, Strictly Come Dancing and Doctor Who, while The Repair Shop experts led by Jay Blade will be taking part in special segment.

 Danny Dyer will also be appearing during the show with a crossover special of The Wall, which will see EastEnders stars Tony Clay and Roger Griffiths face tricky questions about the soap in an attempt to win money for disadvantaged children across the UK.